a3k55yearbook/a3k55.yearbook/README.md

 You are viewing A3K55 Yearbook's source code.

 We are announcing the beta phase of the website development!
-Futher adjustments are going to be finalized before the official release (expected August 2024).
+Futher adjustments are going to be finalized before the official release (expected never).

 # A3K55 Yearbook X Vinh University